William Wuycke

-William Wuycke (born May 21, 1958) is a former Venezuelan 800m runner, who set a personal best of 1:43.54 minutes at a 1986 meeting in Rieti (the race was won by Steve Cram).
+William Carmelo Wuycke (born May 21, 1958) is a former Venezuelan 800m runner, who set a personal best of 1:43.54 minutes at a 1986 meeting in Rieti (the race was won by Steve Cram).
 This result made Wuycke (as of 2021) the third-fastest South American 800m runner of all time.
 He finished fourth in the 800 metres at the 1987 Pan American Games.
 He carried the flag for his native country at the opening ceremony at the 1984 Summer Olympics in Los Angeles, California.

 Early life

 The son of Carmelo and Rosa Wuycke, William Wuycke grew up in Parroquia La Pastora, Caracas.
 He attended the Madariaga primary school and Agustín Aveledo secondary school.
 Wuyke then studied physical education at Universidad Pedagógica Experimental Libertador (UPEL) in Caracas, followed by philosophy at Colegio Universitario de Caracas (CUC), before matriculating at the University of Alabama.

-Health problems plagued Wuyke throughout his childhood.
-He suffered from respiratory difficulties, minor heart problems, and spina bifida.
+Health problems troubled Wuyke throughout his childhood; he had respiratory difficulties, minor heart problems, and spina bifida.
 In a short video documentary, Wuyke recollected, "It was not an easy life as a kid.
 I was pretty sick.
 I was walking straight with a corset...
 I couldn't train, I couldn't swim.
 Going to doctors and doctors and doctors...Seeing all my friends playing and I couldn't even play."